 Make sure lotion is unscented and un-medicated.
-I recommend Hustle Butter as it is an excellent tattoo aftercare product.
+I recommend Hustle Butter or Better Butter as it is an excellent tattoo aftercare product.

 If you have allergies to any of the ingredients in Hustle Butter such as Coconut, Mango or Aloe, Please ask me about my recommended alternative moisturizer.